 How can you help?

-The more you know about how you fit into the planning process, the more you can help meet the goals of the person with the disability.
+The more you know about how you fit into the planning process, the more you can help meet the goals of the individual.
 To assist with planning, it’s useful to become familiar with some of the following:

-- Organization: Get organized with the Special Care Organizational Record for Adults With Special Health Care Needs.
+- Organization: Get organized with the Special Care Organizational Record for Adults With Special Health Care Needs or the Special Care Organizational Record for Young Adults With Special Needs.

 - Disability services and rights: People with disabilities have certain rights under the law.